GR Supra (2019-)

 Some additional checks for the tester to perform during the new MOT have also been introduced, such as checking whether tyres are underinflated, brake pad warning lights work and brake pads or discs are missing.

-The MOT certificate is also changing to reflect the new changes.
+The MOT certificate is also changing to reflect the new fault system.
 Plus, some vehicles that are more than 40 years old will no longer require an MOT, provided they haven't been substantially altered.